TonySerem/HR-Attrition-Analysis/README.md

 - Changed the first row to be headers
 - Removed columns 40-49 which had no meaningful information
 - Added a conditional column called distance status to group Employee distance to work into; Near by, Far and Very Far
-- Added a conditional column called Employee Workin Years to group Employee Working Years into; between 0-10, 11-20 and 21-30
+- Added a conditional column called Employee Working Years to group Employee Working Years into; between 0-10, 11-20 and 21-30
 - Added a conditional column called Employee Satisfaction to group Employee Satisfaction into; Very Satissfied, Satissfied and Dissatisfied
 - Added a conditional column called Age Group to group Employee's Age into; 18-25, 26-35, 36-45, 46-55 and 56 plus